 Continued learning and application of facts and principles are necessary for effective clinical judgment in patient care settings.
 As providers of health services, nurses should be self-directive, creative, critical thinkers who strive for lifelong learning, regardless of their level of practice.

 Within nursing, there are levels of practice within varying settings which require different educational preparation.
 Educational preparation within each level of practice should build on previous knowledge to facilitate career mobility.

-The model above represents the organizing structure of NAU SON.
+The model above represents the organizing structure of the NAU SON.
 The model illustrates the emphasis on lifelong learning throughout all programs in a culturally congruent context for all populations.
-Students enter the NAU SON at varying points in their careers (pre-licensure ASN, BSN, Online RN to BSN and/or Online MSN).
+Students enter the SON at varying points in their careers (pre-licensure ASN, BSN, online RN to BSN and/or MSN).
 Although students enter Benner’s (1984, 2000, 2001) continuum at different starting points (as a result of additional knowledge and experience), they continually move toward higher levels of competence.
 The implication for teaching and learning is emphasized by the constructs of caring, experiential, clinical judgment, and holistic health/illness/death.